 M = 1 + D/F

-where, M = Magnification of Simple microscope
+M = Magnification of Simple microscope

 D = least distance of the distinct vision

-F = Focal length of convex lens
+F = Focal length of a convex lens

-Explanation of Ray diagram of Simple microscope
+Explanation of Ray Diagram of Simple Microscope

-- Now a ray of light parallel to the principal axis travels towards the convex lens from the point A and is refracted through the principal focus F2 of the convex lens.
+- Now a ray of light parallel to the principal axis travels towards the convex lens from point A and is refracted through the principal focus F2 of the convex lens.

 - Now examining both the rays, we can say that both the rays are diverging and will not meet at any point forward.
-When produced backwards they meet at point A1 where we get the image A1B1.
+When produced backward they meet at point A1 where we get the image A1B1.

-- The image formed is erect, virtual and magnified.
+- The image formed is erect, virtual, and magnified.

-Applications of Simple microscope
+Applications of Simple Microscope